-On the flip side, preserved produce have long been the unwanted stepchildren of the produce family.
+On the flip side, canned and frozen versions have typically been the unwanted stepchildren of the produce family.
 But what exactly happens to nutrients when fruits and vegetables are canned or frozen?

-Before we take a look, first at fresh produce, then at frozen produce, and finally at canned produce, let’s have a word about bioavailability.
+Before we take a look at fresh, frozen, and canned produce, let’s have a word about bioavailability.

 Some micronutrients are bound in our food so tightly that our bodies can’t shake them loose for digestion.
 Others are just hard for our bodies to absorb.
 The ease with which a nutrient comes loose and gives up its goodies to our bodies is known as its bioavailability.